North (1994 film): Box office

+Critical response

 North has been called one of the worst films ever made.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

-Kenneth Turan stated in his review "The problem overall is not so much that the humor, especially in the parent-tryout situations, is forced, but that it simply is not there at all.
+Kenneth Turan stated in his review, "The problem overall is not so much that the humor, especially in the parent-tryout situations, is forced, but that it simply is not there at all.
 So little is going on in this mildest of fantasies that it is hard to even guess what kinds of emotional effects were aimed at in the first place."
-Turan wrote "How could director Rob Reiner, whose touch for what pleases a mass audience is usually unfailing, have strayed this far?"
+Turan wrote, "How could director Rob Reiner, whose touch for what pleases a mass audience is usually unfailing, have strayed this far?"
 Leonard Klady of Variety thought the film was a "noble misfire" that "fails to find the balance or tone that would make the parable work."
 He described it as a "unique breed of misconceived entertainment that only a filmmaker of talent is capable of making."
 Joe Brown of The Washington Post called the film "a gentle, harmless and rather pedestrian fantasy" that "seldom raises more than a chuckle."
 Stephen Hunter of The Baltimore Sun wrote that the film had "no characters, only cutouts", describing it as just "there, dim and witless, occasionally rancidly racist."
 Janet Maslin of The New York Times was somewhat more positive, writing that the film "doesn't always work, but much of it is clever in amusingly unpredictable ways."

 North was a multiple nominee at the 15th Golden Raspberry Awards in six categories including Worst Picture and Worst Director for Rob Reiner.

 In an interview with Archive of American Television, Reiner defended the film, saying:

 I loved doing it, and some of the best jokes I ever had in a movie, are in that movie.
 I made this little fable, and people got mad at me, because, you know, I had done When Harry Met Sally..., and Misery, and A Few Good Men, and everybody said 'Oh, it should be a more important kind of movie.'
 I said, 'Why?
 Why can't you just make a little slice of a fable or something?'